-Emu has offices in South Bend, IN and New York, NY.
+Emu has offices in New York, NY and South Bend, IN.

 “Today’s computer architectures are basically the same as they were 50 years ago; no one could have predicted then the vast data sets organizations would employ today – it no longer makes sense to move mountains of data in and out of the CPU’s.
 At Emu we dared to conceive a computer that addresses this challenge from the ground up.” –Marty Deneroff